PaddlePaddle/PaddleFL/README.md

 ### Federated Learning with MPC

-<img src='images/PFM-overview.png' width = "1000" height = "446" align="middle"/>

-Paddle FL MPC implements secure training and inference tasks based on the underlying MPC protocol like ABY3[11], which is a high efficient three-party computing model.
+PaddleFL MPC implements secure training and inference tasks based on the underlying MPC protocol like ABY3[11] and PrivC[5], which are high efficient multi-party computing model.
+In PaddeFL, two-party federated learning based on PrivC mainly supports linear/logistic regression and DNN model.
+Three-party federated learning based on ABY3 supports linear/logistic regression, DNN model, CNN model and FM.

-In ABY3, participants can be classified into roles of Input Party (IP), Computing Party (CP) and Result Party (RP).
+In PaddleFL MPC, participants can be classified into roles of Input Party (IP), Computing Party (CP) and Result Party (RP).
 Input Parties (e.g., the training data/model owners) encrypt and distribute data or models to Computing Parties.
 Computing Parties (e.g., the VM on the cloud) conduct training or inference tasks based on specific MPC protocols, being restricted to see only the encrypted data or models, and thus guarantee the data privacy.
 When the computation is completed, one or more Result Parties (e.g., data owners or specified third-party) receive the encrypted results from Computing Parties, and reconstruct the plaintext results.
 Roles can be overlapped, e.g., a data owner can also act as a computing party.

+<img src='images/PFM-overview.png' width = "1000" height = "446" align="middle"/>

 A full training or inference process in PFM consists of mainly three phases: data preparation, training/inference, and result reconstruction.